HodaZamani/HodaZamani.github.io/_projects/2_project.md

 </div>

 <p align="justify">My family pharmacy app, as a computational process including algorithms at the intersection of machine learning, statistics, and databases, deals with a large volume of drug images.
-The purpose of my family pharmacy app is to find knowledge from drug images, which is expressed in a comprehensible structure using the proposed machine learning algorithm to determine valuable preterm and classify the drug based on disease.
+The purpose of my family pharmacy app is to find knowledge from drug images, which is expressed in a comprehensible structure using the proposed machine learning algorithm to determine valuable preterm and classify the drug based on disease.</p>

 <div class="row">